-The concepts and investment philosophy used by the principals of GoodHaven in managing your money are relatively simple to explain but much harder to execute.
+The concepts and investment philosophy used by the principal of GoodHaven in managing your money are relatively simple to explain but much harder to execute.
 First and foremost, we try to behave in a business-like fashion and analyze securities from a business owner or lender point of view.
 This means always trying to determine a range of “intrinsic values” for the securities we identify as candidates for purchase.

 As Ben Graham (left), the “dean” of security analysis and one of Warren Buffett’s professors at Columbia University in New York once wrote, “Investment is most intelligent when it is most business-like.”
 We try to embed Graham’s concepts of intrinsic value and “margin of safety” into everything we do for our clients and shareholders.